 Statute of Limitations for Indiana Car Accident Lawsuits

 A statute of limitations is a legal time restriction that dictates how long you have to file your lawsuit.
 This time restriction varies depending on the type of case.
 In Indiana, the statute of limitations to file your lawsuit is two years after the date of the accident.

 If you fail to file your claim within the two-year time limit, you will be unlikely to recover any damages.
 It is always a good idea to speak to a car accident attorney as soon as possible to get started with your case and avoid going over the statute of limitations.

 After a car accident, our team at Gerling Law is ready to help you.
 We have over 50 years of experience helping clients seek the justice and compensation they deserve.
 We advocate for your rights while showing care and compassion during a challenging time.

-If you have been involved in a car accident, do not hesitate to contact us.
+If you have been involved in an Indiana car accident, do not hesitate to contact us.
 During your free case evaluation, we will review your situation and give you candid legal advice.